mike-goodwin/owasp-threat-dragon-desktop/README.md

 `npm run start`

-Installers for OSX and Windows can be downloaded from the [releases folder](https://github.com/mike-goodwin/owasp-threat-dragon-desktop/releases).
-A Linux version will follow soon.
+Installers for OSX and Windows can be downloaded from the [releases folder](https://github.com/mike-goodwin/owasp-threat-dragon-desktop/releases), along with released packages for AMD64 / X86-64bit Debian and Fedora Linux.

 # Screenshots #